SFgiantsfan/Programming-Portfolio/index.md

-# Ethan Reynolds Programming Portfolio 2022
+# Ethan Reynolds Programming Portfolio
 [My Email](mailto:ereynolds2364@gmail.com)

 Computer Programming 1 which focused on Processing and Java.

 I have certified in Java, and Exploring Computer Science.

+# Year 1

 ## Processing Projects